luisriego/cmicro-mono/README.md

 - CNPJ
 - Email

-an email will send wiht the create user link.
+An email will send and a main User is create for this client.
+This user will have a client role.
 You may need some other information, for example, contact numbers, etc.